microsoft/Mastering-the-Marketplace/ama/README.md

-# Mastering the Marketplace Series - Azure Managed Applications
+# Azure Managed Applications Offers - Mastering the Marketplace Series

 The video learning modules are clips of an in-person online learning class focused on Mastering Azure Managed Applications.
 The videos have been edited to be topically-based so you needn't watch the entire 6-hour course.

+These videos are a complete course focused on bringing your Azure Managed Application offer to the Azure Marketplace.
+They are edited to be topically aligned so that you can skip to any video and it will stand alone contextually.

+There are also hands-on-labs that you may do yourself to further cement your new skills.

 ## Video Learning Modules